trisongz/kvdb-py/README.md

 - Provide a task queue implementation that can be used to distribute work across multiple workers.

+- Capability to customize and override the underlying classes easily without requiring to manually patch objects.

 ### Why not use `redispy` directly?

 `Redispy` is a great library, and this library itself is built on top of it.
 However, `redispy` lacks certain quality of life features that make it ready to use out of the box without having to extend the library to support these features.